 Professor Daina Sanchez

-UCSB Minor in Migration Studies - Spring 2021
+UCSB Minor in Migration Studies - Coming soon!

 The UCSB Migration Initiative is working to develop an undergraduate level minor in Migration Studies.
 This multidisciplinary degree, open to UCSB's students in all academic areas, will offer 3 core courses and 3 electives related to the overreaching theme of migration.

 Departments that will form part of the minor in Migration Studies include: Sociology, Asian-American Studies, History, Global Studies, Geography, Communication, and Chicana/o Studies, as well as the Bren School of Environmental Science & Management.